Skin Cancer in Children

 and appears to go away, then bleeds again in a few weeks

-- A growth with raised edges, a lower
+- A pink growth with raised edges, a

-appear on areas exposed to the sun, such as the head, face, neck, arms, and hands.
-They
+start in skin exposed to the sun, such as the head, face, neck, ears, lips, and hands.

-can also appear on other parts of the body, such as skin in the genital area.
-The
+They can also appear on other parts of the body, like skin in the genital area.
+Symptoms

-- A rough or scaly bump that grows
+- A rough or scaly bump that may bleed

 -